 HONORS WORLD HISTORY is a more rigorous version of World History but will follow the same content objectives of standard World History.
-Honors World History students focus more intensely on primary readings, historical research, and analysis.
-Although the topics are similar to World History, the coverage is more in-depth with a faster pace and larger amounts of reading requirements.
+Honors World History students focus more intensely on historical research and analysis.
+Although the topics are similar to World History, the coverage is more in-depth and includes additional reading materials and essay writing.
 Through studies in Honors World History, students understand how people and societies have changed over time, which provides a better understanding of today's world.
-This course examines key events, turning points, and trends in world history from 1200 CE. to modern times.
+This course examines key events, turning points, and trends in world history from ancient civilizations to the modern era.
 One credit.

-Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least an 88 (B+) for each semester's average in Honors United States History or a 90 (A-) Advanced Placement United States History or a 92 (A-) for each semester's average in United States History and (3) approval of the student's previous year history teacher.
+Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least an 90 (A-) for each semester's average in Honors United States History or an 88 (B+) Advanced Placement United States History or a 92 (A-) for each semester's average in United States History and (3) approval of the student's previous year history teacher.

-ADVANCED PLACEMENT MODERN WORLD HISTORY is a course in which students investigate significant events, individuals, developments, and processes from 1200 to the present.
+ADVANCED PLACEMENT WORLD HISTORY MODERN is a course in which students investigate significant events, individuals, developments, and processes from 1200 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
 The course is arranged around six themes that students explore throughout the course in order to make connections among historical developments in different times and places: humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 Students will be required to take the Advanced Placement Exam at the completion of the course.

-Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least a 90 (A-) for each semester's average in Honors United States History or Advanced Placement United States History or a 95 (A) for each semester's average in United States History and (3) approval of the student's previous year history teacher.
+Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least a 92 (A-) for each semester's average in Honors United States History or an 88 (B+) Advanced Placement United States History or a 95 (A) for each semester's average in United States History and (3) approval of the student's previous year history teacher.
 One credit.